Best Places to go in Bavaria

 Most people only dream of taking a once in a life-time trip abroad.
-I have been so fortunate to be LIVING abroad for over four years now.
-While there are abundant options for things to do and see, sometimes I like to stick close to “home.”
+I have been so fortunate to be LIVING abroad for years now.
+While there are abundant options for things to do and see, sometimes I like to stick close to “home” in Bavaria.
 Maybe I want to just get out of the house and explore or show family and friends visiting what a beautiful country and area I live in.

 For anyone who has traveled to Germany, they know that Bavaria is where all the stereotypes come true!
 It is not uncommon to see a couple wearing a Liederhosen and Dirndle on their way to a fest, to see someone drinking a beer by 9am and pretzels and brats are staples of the cuisine.
 Many people that come to Germany will check out at least Munich, but there are so many other amazing things to see in the in addition to the beer halls of Munich, including some wonderful day trips in Bavaria.

 I have many readers who are affiliated with the military.
 This list is absolutely perfect for those wanting places to visit near Grafenwoehr Germany or want things to do near Hohenfels.

 So, whether you are just a normal traveler planning your Bavaria itinerary or is someone stationed in Germany, here are some of our favorite and best places to go in Bavaria for Bavaria Day Trips!

 This is one of the most picturesque towns you may ever see and such an overlooked Bavarian town!

 We actually have moved to Regensburg, so I can attest that there is plenty to do in the city itself.
 But it can also make a great homebase if you want to do day trips from Regensburg Germany as well.